-Data on stakeholders trained in early detection and rapid response can be collected by establishing counts of stakeholders that completed training programs, courses, etc. within an organization, in collaboration with other organizations, and/or on behalf of other partner organizations after receiving services supported by the grant.
+Data on stakeholders trained in early detection and rapid response can be collected by determining the number of stakeholders that completed training programs, courses, etc. within an organization, in collaboration with other organizations, and/or on behalf of other partner organizations after receiving services supported by the grant.
 Recipients reporting on this indicator should not double-count between stakeholders who gained knowledge (recommended indicator 5.1).
 Stakeholders trained in third-party food safety certifications can serve as an appropriate proxy.
-Data on third-party food safety certifications can be collected by establishing baseline counts at the beginning of the grant period of stakeholder food safety certifications and noting whether growth or maintenance occurs consistent with estimates and grant program activities.
+Data on third-party food safety certifications can be collected at the beginning of the grant period of stakeholder food safety certifications by establishing baseline totals and noting whether growth or maintenance occurs consistent with estimates and grant program activities.